-Going above and beyond to foster, develop, and promote sustainable tourism for the BVI, the British Virgin Islands Tourist Board strives to spread the territory’s vibrant atmosphere across the world.
+Going above and beyond to foster, develop, and promote sustainable tourism for the British Virgin Islands, the British Virgin Islands Tourist Board strives to spread the territory’s vibrant atmosphere across the world.
 Director of Tourism, Clive McCoy, delves deeper into this flourishing destination and all it has to offer.

 Q&A WITH THE BRITISH VIRGIN ISLANDS TOURIST BOARD